Emeka Emerun

-Club career
+Career

 Born in Owerri, he begin playing football inspired by his mother, who was a football player.
 He started playing in a local football academy.
-When he was 16 he went to Denmark and played one tournament where he scored 5 goals in 6 games and thus earned attention from German giants FC Bayern Munich who brought him to their youth team.
+When he was 16 he went to Denmark and played one tournament where he scored five goals in six games and thus earned attention from German club Bayern Munich who brought him to their youth team.
 He played with Bayern Munich Junior Team in the 2011–12 Under 19 Bundesliga.
-He started his senior career playing with FC Bayern Munich II in the 2011–12 season.
+He started his senior career playing with Bayern Munich II in the 2011–12 season.
 During the winter-break he moved to Tunisia and signed with CA Bizertin.
 He played on loan at Espérance Sportive de Tunis in 2013.
 He left Tunisia by the end of 2014 after having played in the Tunisian Ligue Professionnelle 1 with Bizertin and Olympique Béja.
-He returned to Europe and signed with Serbian side FK Sloboda Užice in summer 2015.
+He returned to Europe and signed with Serbian side Sloboda Užice in summer 2015.